opentargets/curation/docs/genetics.md

 ### Schema

-- **studyId** - GCST study accession to identify study
+- **studyId** - GCST study accession to identify study.
-- **upateAnalysisFlags** - comment on the applied statistical method authors used that might have downstream implication in our pipelines.
+- **analysisFlag** - applied statistical method authors used that might have downstream implication in interpreting the associations discovered by the study.
-- **updateStudyType** - if a study is not really a GWAS, but a qtl.
-This string will be picked up and replace the `type` value in the study index.
+- **studyType** - sometimes, curation required to override the automatic assumption of the type of a study.
-- **upateQualityControls** - `|` separated list of identified issues that prevent the study from ingestion.
+- **qualityControl** - annotation on issues that prevent the study from ingestion (eg. `failing summary statistics QC`).
 - **isCurated** - boolean flag indicating if the study went through curation.